icopy-site/awesome/docs/awesome/computer-science.md

 **Courses must**:
 - Be open for enrollment
-- Run regularly (ideally in self-paced format, otherwise running at least once a month or so)
+- Run regularly (ideally in self-paced format, otherwise running multiple times per year)
-- Fulfill the [academic requirements](https://github.com/ossu/computer-science/blob/master/REQUIREMENTS.md) of OSSU
-- Fit neatly into the progression of the curriculum with respect to topics and difficulty level
 - Be of generally high quality in teaching materials and pedagogical principles
+- Match the curricular standards of the [CS 2013](https://github.com/ossu/computer-science/blob/master/CURRICULAR_GUIDELINES.md): Curriculum Guidelines for Undergraduate Degree Programs in Computer Science

 When no course meets the above criteria, the coursework is supplemented with a book.
 When there are courses or books that don't fit into the curriculum but are otherwise of high quality,